Last Updated on 2025-07-21 by Jorge Bastos

 The Coa Valley is an incredible open-air Paleolithic archaeological site with hundreds of panels containing thousands of figures carved into the rocks over several millennia.

 The engravings, dating from 22,000 to 10,000 years B.C., depict mainly horses and bovines but also a few other animals(caprines and fishes), humans, and even abstract figures.
 They were typically engraved on vertical shale surfaces facing east, with sizes varying from 15 to 180 cm.
-They were carved, incised, and picked, sometimes using several techniques.
+They were carved, incised, and picked, often employing multiple techniques.

-The Prehistoric Rock-Art Site of the Côa Valley is a huge open-air museum spread over more than 17 km along the Coa River.
+The Prehistoric Rock-Art Site of the Côa Valley is a vast open-air museum spanning over 17 km along the Coa River.
 Only three sites are open to the public:

 - Canada do Inferno